JWalshe86/pizza-ordering-system/README.md

 ## CREDITS
 * Readme template adapted from [useriasminna](https://github.com/useriasminna/american_pizza_order_system/blob/main/README.md)
-* Inspiration for the large title heading from [LauraMaynock]
+* Inspiration for the large title heading from [Laura Mayock](https://github.com/LauraMayock/)
 * Manipulating Google Sheets [Gspread](https://docs.Gspread.org/en/latest/user-guide.html)
 * Try catch with loop [Paul Miskew](https://youtu.be/b0q9vVgAMq8?si=U_UnqDxHyZegVnsX)
 * [How to pass data between functions](https://www.youtube.com/watch?v=GsKDtSHRHdI) this video was used as a means to get over the issue of wishing to pass data to one function from 2 different functions